 If you wish to transfer your entry to someone else, it needs to be done at a least a week before race day and it’s $20 as well.
 DON’T EVEN THINK about messing around with this during race week.
 Click here and scroll to the bottom of the page to defer or transfer to another runner.

 Can I Switch Races?

+(I used to talk about Michael Jackson here but I decided to take that off.)
 You mean like going from the full marathon to the half-marathon?!?
 Oh.
 Sure.
 Let us know as soon as you’re sure that’s what you want to do.
 BEFORE THE RACE though.
 Switching in the middle of the run ain’t gonna fly.

 Do you have an official training program?

 YES!!
 Check it out on our Training page.
 Also, you could try one of our sponsors/affiliates do.
 Gazelle Sports Summer Safari programs are an excellent option.
 There are TONS of great training programs online by great guys like Higdon, Bingham, Gallaway, Martens, etc. And keep an eye on my newsletter for lots of options!

 Can I take a Baby Jogger on the course?
 How about having someone ride beside me on a bike?